Cofitachequi: Government and Military

 There were three levels of political power at Cofitachequi.
 The orata was a lesser noble, seemingly in charge of a village or a few villages.
-The mico was a great noble who occupied one of the administrative centers of the chiefdom, presumably complete with a mound.
+The mico was a great noble who occupied one of the administrative centers of the chiefdom, presumably complete with one or multiple mounds.
 Above these was the gran cacique, the great chief or paramount chief.
+In traditional anthropology the orataship would be known as the 'simple chiefdom,' with 1 or 2 tiers of administration, the micoship would be the 'complex chiefdom,' with more than 2 tiers of administration, and the gran cacique would be the paramount chiefdom, a type of complex chiefdom with many tiers of administration across a large space.
+The use of 'chiefdom' however is now considered quite controversial among academic circles, communicating the “subtly racist terminology of the nineteenth century,” by implying a inferiority to "states" or "kingdoms".
 Lesser officials were ynihas, or ynanaes, who were chiefs' assistants, perhaps comparable to magistrates.
-The yatikas were interpreters and spokesmen.
-The culture of Cofitachequi was a variant of the Lamar culture that was broadly comparable to that of the people of Ocute in Georgia.
+The yatikas were interpreters and spokesmen who spoke many languages.